Beam-Connectivity/autocheri/index.md

 layout: default
 ---

-Welcome!
-We are still at the start of the project, so this site will be updated as we progress...

-# What is the AutoCHERI🍒 project?
+Cyber security is of critical importance to the automotive industry, as the volume and complexity of hacks are increasing.
+Securing Connected and Autonomous Vehicles (CAVs) is a particular challenge as they expose a multitude of wireless interfaces and process data from external systems: cellular, GPS, Wi-Fi/BT, camera and sensor inputs.

+The AutoCHERI🍒 project is focussed on the area of CAV cyber security and the opportunities and challenges that CHERI might bring in this sector.

+# Project Summary

 This project has three main goals:

-1. Demonstrate CHERI technology for cyber critical and safety critical applications by: developing a TCU based on Morello architecture for each use case, and Measure the security / safety / performance trade-offs and the impact of CHERI
+1. Demonstrate CHERI technology for cyber critical and safety critical applications by:
+<br/>- Developing a TCU based on Morello architecture for each use case, and
+<br/>- Measure the security / safety / performance trade-offs and the impact of CHERI
-1. Assess go-to-market routes for CHERI based products in automotive
+1. Assess go-to-market routes for CHERI based products in the automotive industry
 1. Explore how this ties in with the emerging, global vehicle cyber security regulations

 The performance-vs-security trade-off manifests differently depending on the workload being processed by the system.
 A large part of the project is focussed on analysing, threat modelling and implementing four specific use cases.

 1. **Vehicle diagnostics data** - Processing data from CAN, through the TCU and up to the cloud.
-1. **OTA software update** - Pulling software packages from the cloud, cryptographically verifying them, and passing on other vehicle ECUs.
+1. **OTA software update of TCU** - Pulling software packages from the cloud, cryptographically verifying them, and passing on other vehicle ECUs.
 1. **V2I traffic advisory** - Communicating with roadside infrastructure via cellular-V2X protocols.
 1. **Teleoperation** - This is a use case that is safety critical and requires extremely low-latency, so is more impacted by poor performance.
-1. **OTA software update of vehicle ECUs** - Creating new software for OpenECU and updating over CAN using UDS.
+1. **OTA software update of vehicle ECUs** - For a conventional and a RISC-V CHERI ECU, pulling software packages from the cloud and updating them over CAN using UDS.

 ### Consortium Partners